UIUC-iSchool-DataViz/fall2021-acg-acu/week02/lecture04.md

   What operations can we do on data, how can we represent and compute distributions, and how do we scale values in relation to each other?
 ---

+## Today's Topics

+ * Operational Palette
+   * Filtering
+   * Sampling
+   * Mutation
+   * Histograms and aggregations
+   * Splitting
+ * Data types in a visualization
+ * Distributions
+ * Elements of a visualization

+---

 ## Doing Stuff with Data

 Now that we understand a few ways that data can be stored, and